 Associate Editor

-Jennifer Beard, PhD, MA, MPH, is a Clinical Associate Professor in the Department of Global Health.
+Jennifer Beard is a clinical associate professor in the Department of Global Health at Boston University School of Public Health.
 She was a co-principal investigator for the multi-study Ghana Operations Research for Key Populations project.
 The nine qualitative studies focused on the HIV prevention and other needs of young female sex workers and their intimate partners, prisoners, men who have sex with men, post-secondary female students, women who work in bars, people who inject drugs, and people living with HIV at risk of dropping out of antiretroviral therapy.

 Michael Stein